dattatreya303/CourseProject/README.md

 Load `t5_training.ipynb` into `jupyter` or Google Colab.
 Execute all cells.

 ### Tutorial Notebook for evaluation and inference on the three methods
+Load `walkthrough.ipynb` into `jupyter` or Google Colab.
+Execute all cells.

 Each of the above files are accompanied by a corresponding `ipynb` notebook file as well.
 CAs/TAs are requested to use those notebooks for evaluation.
 They can be imported into a local jupyter instance or Google Colab